2025 - Phase 2

 Next steps

-The Draft Fishermans Bend Place Naming Framework will be available for community feedback and review in 2024.
+The draft Fishermans Bend Place Naming Framework is available for community feedback and review from 7 July until 7 September 2025.
+Find more details and have your say.